ethanngyl/Gam200Test/StructSquad_ReadMe.txt

 IN-ENGINE DEMO:
 The complete demo version of the game is still in progress.
 Currently, Level 3 showcases the grid system and pathfinding AI that allows an enemy to track the player.
-Players can move using the arrow keys.
+Players can move using the WASD.
 Each time the player moves, the enemy recalculates the shortest path using the A* algorithm and moves toward the player on its turn.

 CURRENT LEVELS:

 MAIN MENU:
 The game starts at the main menu.
-Selecting “Play” loads Level 1.
+Selecting Play loads Level 1.
-Selecting “Exit” closes the application.
+Selecting Quit Game closes the application.

 LEVEL SELECTOR:
 Displays buttons for Levels 1 to 3.